kojix2/ruby-htslib/README.md

 p b[:format]
 ```

+Note: Managed struct is not used in ruby-htslib.
+You may need to free the memory by yourself.

 ### High level API

 A high-level API based on [hts-python](https://github.com/quinlan-lab/hts-python) or [hts-nim](https://github.com/brentp/hts-nim) is under development.
 We will change and improve the API to make it better.